How Much Does It Cost to Build a Wood Epoxy Table? Here’s Our Process

 With all the mesmerizing posts on Pinterest and Instagram about wood epoxy tables, it can be tempting to make one yourself.
 One of the first things you’ve probably noticed while looking at epoxy tables is the price.
 You might think that they’re overpriced for a table, but if you look into making your epoxy table, you’ll quickly realize how things can add up.

 How much does it cost to build a wood epoxy river table?
-Depending on the size of the wood epoxy table you want to create, it can cost you anywhere between $50 to $3,000.
-Most end tables and coffee tables will cost between $50-$200, a desk is around $200-$500, and dining tables can cost $500+.
+Depending on the size of the wood epoxy table you want to create, it can cost you anywhere between $50 to $5,000.
+Most end tables and coffee tables will cost between $50-$500, a desk is around $500-$1000, and materials for a dining tables can cost $2,000+.

 Our dining wood epoxy resin table costs between $3,125-$7,300, depending on several factors.
 We’ll go over those factors in the next section.